You may want to read:

 Example #2: You can change your mind if you are in sin.

-If you choose to commit adultery, for instance, changing your mind is not only preferable but expected.
-In such a case, you made a decision to sin, and at some point afterward, you came to another decision.
-You have new information, and you believe it is better than the past information–the choice to sin.
+If you choose to commit adultery, for instance, changing your mind is not only preferable but mandated.
+In such a case, you decided to sin, and at some point afterward, you came to another decision.
+You have new information, and you believe it is better than the past information—the choice to sin.
 In such a case, you change your mind and begin living according to the new information.
 This change of mind is also called repentance.

 Example #3: You can change your mind if there is new or better information.